 Welcome to the world of parenting!
-Your child will go through many changes in just a couple of years and their overall development will follow a pattern.
-As your baby grows they are able to do more—recognize people, hold objects, sit up, crawl, stand and eventually walk.
-As they become a toddler they will have constant energy and emotion.
+Your child will go through many changes in just a couple of years.
+Your child’s development will follow a pattern.
+As babies grows, they’re able to do more—recognize people, hold things, sit up, crawl, stand and eventually walk.
+As they become a toddler, they will have constant energy and strong feelings.
 They will also start to question everything around them.
 Learning about your child at this age will help you to understand their development.
-Read more about what your child is experiencing in this stage of development.
+Read more about what your child’s going through in this stage of development.

-Here are some ways you can help your child understand and cope with feelings:
+To help your child understand and cope with feelings you can:

-- Describe to them what you think they’re feeling and show empathy for them.
+- describe to them what you think they’re feeling and show that you understand how they feel

 - Learns about love and trust through touching and holding.

-- Becomes very responsive to physical touch and picks up non-verbal/verbal messages that begin to shape an understanding of their own sexuality.
+- Becomes very responsive to physical touch.
+Picks up non-verbal/verbal messages that begin to help them understand their own sexuality.

-- Explores their own body parts.
-They have a growing awareness of bodily functions and the messages from parents and others about these functions.
+- Becomes more aware of their bodily functions (toileting) and the messages from parents and others about these functions.

-- Experiences awareness of pleasure.
-From birth, boys experience erections and girls lubricate vaginally.
+- Becomes aware of the sense of From birth, boys have erections and girls lubricate vaginally.

-- Begins to want and need independence and will start to resist limits.
+- Begins to want and need to be independent, so will start to resist limits.